Alternative Break for College Students

 Students who participate in the Interfaith Center of Greater Philadelphia’s Interfaith Encounters program experience personal growth by confronting their preconceived notions of “the other”, which are then transformed into a deeper respect for diversity and difference which goes beyond mere tolerance.

-- In one week, the students from the University of Wisconsin-Eau Claire visited an African Methodist Episcopalian Church, a Sikh Gurdwara, a Reformed Jewish synagogue, a Sufi Mosque, a Hindu and Jain temple, the Friends House, a Bahaí Community, and a Won Buddhist temple.
-They also engaged with 5 different service-learning partners.
+- In less than one week, the students from Christian Temple Baltimore Youth Group visited a Sikh gurdwara, a Baha’i Community, a Buddhist temple, a Hindu temple, and a Sunni mosque.
+They also engaged with 4 different service-learning partners.

 - View photos from previous Alternative Break Trips.